Children playing in the sand

 Signage at beach

-Horseback Riding in Son Bou
+Horseback riding in Son Bou

 Son Bou in south-east Menorca offers horseback riding for adults and children aged 3 and above.
 The routes pass through a section of the famous “Camí de Cavalls” hiking trail that sprawls all over the island.
 Here you can enjoy the landscape of the south coast on a leisurely horseback ride.
 Experienced riders can gallop along the trails or even attend a week’s dressage class.
 A horseback ride guarantees spectacular views over the beaches of Son Bou and Atalis.